martineausimon/nvim-lilypond-suite/README.md

 # nvim-lilypond-suite

-This is a plugin (Neovim only) for **LilyPond** with updated syntax and dictionary for auto-completion.
+This is a plugin (Neovim only) for **LilyPond** with fast syntax highlighting and dictionary for auto-completion.
 This repository also contains an ftplugin for **LaTeX** files which allows embedded LilyPond syntax highlighting, and makeprg which support `lilypond-book` or `lyluatex` package out of the box.

 ## FEATURES

-* **Updated syntax file** using the last [Pygments syntax highlighter for LilyPond](https://github.com/pygments/pygments/blob/master/pygments/lexers/_lilypond_builtins.py)
+* **Better syntax file for LilyPond**
 * **Asynchronous :make** - compile in background without freezing Neovim
 * **mp3 player in floating window** (LilyPond only) - convert and play midi file while writing score (using `mpv`, `fluidsynth` & `ffmpeg`)
 * **Simple ftplugin for LilyPond** with `makeprg`, correct `errorformat`